Withdrawal & Recovery

 Exercise

 If you do one thing during the first week besides not smoking, exercise.
-A 2013 meta-analysis in the Journal of Clinical Medicine found that aerobic exercise increases dopamine receptor availability in the brain's reward system.
+Research has found that aerobic exercise activates endocannabinoid signaling in the brain's reward pathways, the same system that cannabis acts on.[6]
 Your dopamine system is recalibrating without THC's artificial boost, and exercise directly supports that recovery.

 Emotional Regulation